DylanMeeus/springboot_jwt_blog/_posts/2015-04-15-update-of-the-user-details-section.markdown

 ---
 ## tl;dr
   * We have redesigned the user's profile page to use the new [API v2](https://auth0.com/docs/apiv2).
   * API v2 brings an improved way of handling metadata. (https://auth0.com/docs/apiv2Changes#8).
-In short, metadata will be stored in a separate section (__app\_metadata__ and __user\_metadata__) on the user structure and not merged with root attributes, which caused confusion before.
+In short, metadata will be stored in a separate section (__app\_metadata__ and __user\_metadata__) on the user structure and not merged with root attributes, which had caused confusion before.
   * The data you've modified in our previous dashboard version or using API v1 is now under __app\_metadata__.
   * This is a change on the __Dashboard__, not on the runtime.
 There are __no breaking changes__ to your apps.

 ---

+Good news!
 We have redesigned the user's profile page in order to make use of the new [API v2](https://auth0.com/docs/apiv2).

 User's data is now separated in three sections, each one with different meanings according to what it represents.